nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 ### Other Requirements

-* on every page, there should be a check to see if the user is logged in. if so, redirect to dashboard.php
-* you must use Carbon to display the date on the dashboard
 * There should only be 1 database connection per request.
 Create a file called db.php like in previous assignment and use that same connection across pages
 * Classes should be in their own file and namespaced properly to follow psr-0 autoloading standard.
 * Make these pages presentable where it is easy for me to use and read (data should be organized on the screen with plenty of white space and separators).